Nordic immigration to North America: Influences

-Coffee

-Swedish-Americans have deeply influenced America's coffee culture.
-Their fondness for quality coffee was introduced to the US alongside their migration.
-While substitutes for coffee were common in Sweden due to its scarcity, the accessibility of genuine coffee beans in America transformed the coffee drinking habits of Swedish Americans.
-Moreover, they introduced the custom of pairing coffee with treats, like cookies, enhancing the overall coffee experience.
+Swedish-Americans have influenced America's coffee culture.
+While substitutes for coffee were common in Sweden at the time due to scarcity, access to quality coffee beans in America increasing the coffee drinking habits of Swedish Americans and popularized the custom of pairing coffee with treats.

-Gustavus Adolphus College

-The establishment of Gustavus Adolphus College in St. Peter, Minnesota, stands as a testament to the contributions of Swedish immigrants.
-Founded by Reverend Eric Norelius in 1862, the institution achieved national recognition, ranking as the 89th top liberal arts college in the US by 2020.
+Gustavus Adolphus College in St. Peter, Minnesota, was founded by Swedish immigrant Reverend Eric Norelius in 1862.
+The institution has achieved national recognition, ranking as the 89th top liberal arts college in the US by 2020.

-Religion

-Swedish immigrants also brought with them religious traditions to America.
-Highly knowledgeable figures, such as theologians and preachers, played central roles in their new communities.
-While many Swedish Americans came from Lutheran backgrounds, they actively engaged with a myriad of denominations, thus bolstering the religious diversity and spiritual depth of their adopted homeland.